Missing your healthy tooth? You can get your natural tooth back.

 Now that you have qualified, let the process begin…

 When everything goes well, your dentist discusses the type of sedative you would want for the treatment.
-There are a few options, you could choose amongst an IV sedative, or a local or general anesthesia.
+There are a few options, you could choose between an IV sedative, or local or general anesthesia.

 Now, the process begins!

 Assuming that your jawbone is in perfect health, and you are getting an endosteal implant, we will further discuss the process.